Amazon might open thousands of its grab-and-go stores over the next three years

 Amazon declined to comment.

-The report of new Amazon Go stores follows the opening of the e-tailer's third cashier-less store on Monday in Chicago.
-The first and second Amazon Go stores opened in Seattle in December 2016 and August 2018.
+The report of new Amazon Go stores follows the opening of two new Amazon Go locations, in Seattle and Chicago, earlier this month.
+The company opened its first Amazon Go stores earlier this year and its second last month.
 Amazon is also planning to open one in New York.

-Rumors of massive Amazon expansions haven't always proved true in the past.
-In December 2016, Amazon denied it was planning to open 2,000 grocery stores under its name.
+Going from just four locations to 3,000 in a few years would constitute a massive jump and make Amazon a leading convenience store operator, rivaling 7-Eleven, Walgreens and CVS.
+The stores could also help Amazon become a bigger player in the pharmacy business because it agreed to buy PillPack, an online drugstore, in June.

+That many new stores could change people's expectations for convenience stores, forcing other retailers to adopt a cashier-less model.
+It would also change Amazon's business, putting more focus on its physical stores.
+That would be a turnaround for Amazon, which helped popularize online shopping and is blamed for the closure of hundreds of retail stores on Main Streets throughout America.

 Discuss: Amazon might open thousands of its grab-and-go stores over the next three years

-Note: Correction: Sept.
-19, 4:32 p.m.
-PT: Fixes the number of Amazon Go stores in operation and when they first opened.